website lm logo figtree 2048x327

 What happens next in the legislative and regulatory process

 With no extension passed, the expiration proceeds automatically under existing law.
 CMS will update marketplace systems.
 State exchanges will adjust consumer tools.
-Insurers will finalise 2026 rate filings under the original ACA subsidy model.
+Insurers will finalize 2026 rate filings under the original ACA subsidy model.

 Any future attempt to revise subsidy levels would require new legislation, committee review, and updated Congressional Budget Office scoring.
 Implementation dates would depend on the content and passage of any new bill.